faradayio/numbers/_posts/2012-06-19-how-to-write-a-great-http-api-client.markdown

 ## Eat your own dog food

-By using your API for your own projects, you instantly become a critic of your own work.
+It should go without saying, but by using your API for your own projects, you instantly become a constructive critic of your own work.
 The great benefit is that because you own the API, you get to change it if you don't like it!
 This is particularly useful in early stages of API development.

 ## Use VCR or other HTTP mocking libraries